ilhan-mstf/puppeteer-investigation/README.md

 ## Software Testing
 "Production-ready software requires testing before it goes into production" [1].
 One approach is to follow manual testing and the other approach is to automate whole testing process.
 "It's obvious that testing all changes manually is time-consuming, repetitive [, not scalable] and tedious.
 Repetitive is boring, boring leads to mistakes" [1] that we don't want.
 Therefore, automation is a great alternative for those repetitive tasks.
 Further, automation of tests can deliver requested pace and reliability of the software product in a massive scale.
 In addition to these ensuring the reliability and stability of the software is also very important for the developers in order not to lose time on bugs created by changing code blocks.
 Especially, it becomes very curial when team size increases.

 Test pyramid [2] is a key concept to follow when you want to write automated tests in your software.
-This concept also defines how much tests you should add into your software.
+This concept also defines how much tests you should add into your software for each level.
 There are three layers of this pyramid:
 - Unit Tests
   - Tests that cover isolated pieces of code, e.g. functions, etc.
 - Service Tests